ZGCTroy/RealCam-Vid/README.md

 ## News

+- 25/04/08: We provide torch dataset [demo code](example.py) for example usage of our RealCam-Vid.
-- 25/03/26: Release our dataset [RealCam-Vid](https://huggingface.co/datasets/MuteApo/RealCam-Vid) v1 for metric-scale camera-controlled video generation, containing ~120K video clips with dedicated short/long captions and metric-scale camera annotations.
+- 25/03/26: Release our dataset [RealCam-Vid](https://huggingface.co/datasets/MuteApo/RealCam-Vid) v1 for metric-scale camera-controlled video generation, containing ~100K video clips with dedicated short/long captions and metric-scale camera annotations.
 - 25/02/18: Initial commit of the project, we plan to release the full dataset and data processing code in several weeks.
 DiT-based models (e.g., CogVideoX) trained on our dataset will be available at [RealCam-I2V](https://github.com/ZGCTroy/RealCam-I2V).

 ## Motivation